Lavender means summer, and the Mediterranean with its distinctive fragrance.

 Lavender past, present and future

-Native to the Mediterranean water basin, lavender was first used by the Romans to protect cloth and to perfume public baths.
+Native to the Mediterranean area, lavender was first used by Romans to protect cloth and in public baths.
+Today lavender also beautifies our rock beds and flower beds in the garden.

 A very engaging plant, this sub-shrub is one of the symbols of French Provence and of the Mediterranean sun, together with the olive tree.

-Easy to care for, lavender only requires reduced watering in case of high temperatures.
+Easy to care for, lavender only requires minimal watering in case of high temperatures.

-- Plant them near your rose trees, since they act as aphid repellents.
+• Plant them near rose trees, since they repel aphids.

 Cooking with lavender

-Lavender leaves can be used in exactly the same manner you would rosemary.
-For instance, you can add them to your marinades, grills, and even bouquet garni!
+Cook with lavender as a garden herb in the same manner you would rosemary: add them to marinades, grills, and even bouquet garni!

 Smart tip about lavender